News & Insights

 Harnessing RNG opens the door to a host of advantages from environmental, economic, and energy perspectives:

-• Reduced greenhouse gas emissions.
+- Reduced greenhouse gas emissions.
 RNG captures methane emissions from decomposing organic waste, mitigating potent greenhouse gases that would otherwise contribute to climate change.
-RNG is considered a carbon neutral solution that utilizes emissions to produce a renewable source of energy while directly reducing pollution to the atmosphere.
+RNG is considered a carbon-neutral solution that utilizes emissions to produce a renewable source of energy while directly reducing pollution to the atmosphere.

-• Energy independence.
+- Energy independence.
 By relying on local sources, RNG reduces the dependence on imported fossil fuels, mitigating supply chain disruptions.
 This enhances energy security by providing a more stable and predictable energy supply, especially when global fossil fuel markets are volatile.

-• Effective waste management.
+- Effective waste management.
 Utilizing RNG reinforces proper waste management practices, diverting organic waste from landfills and promoting recycling and composting.
 This not only minimizes environmental impact but also promotes responsible resource use in local communities.

-• Economic opportunities.
+- Economic opportunities.
 From facility construction and operation to ongoing maintenance and technology development, RNG projects stimulate local economies, supporting a green workforce while attracting investment in sustainable industries.

-• Advancing the circular economy.
+- Advancing the circular economy.
 By transforming waste into a valuable energy resource, RNG reduces waste, minimizes emissions, and repurposes organic byproducts into clean energy.
 This closed-loop approach turns environmental challenges into economic opportunities.

-• Energy diversification.
+- Energy diversification.
 Integrating RNG into the energy mix broadens the range of available energy sources, reducing dependence on traditional fossil fuels and accelerating the transition to cleaner, more resilient energy systems.
 This diversification enhances energy security.

-• Seamless integration.
+- Seamless integration.
 RNG is compatible with existing infrastructure, such as natural gas-fired boilers and furnaces, providing a low-carbon alternative without requiring changes to current building systems or standard mechanical design practices.
 This allows for an easy transition to cleaner energy while maintaining operational efficiency.

-• Infrastructure flexibility and expanding potential.
-RNG production sites are increasingly utilizing biogas upgrading systems to connect directly to local pipelines or, where necessary, creating “virtual” pipelines to inject RNG into traditional networks.
+- Infrastructure flexibility and expanding potential.
+RNG production sites are increasingly utilizing biogas by upgrading systems to connect directly to local pipelines or, where necessary, creating “virtual” pipelines to inject RNG into traditional networks.
 With over 400 landfills in the US capable of generating RNG and agricultural projects contributing significantly, the market for renewable gas is rapidly expanding.

 What is the financial payback of RNG projects?

-The financial payback of RNG projects on can vary depending on factors such as project size, initial investment, operational efficiency, market conditions for RNG, and government incentives or subsidies.
+The financial payback of RNG projects can vary depending on factors such as project size, initial investment, operational efficiency, market conditions for RNG, and government incentives or subsidies.
 Generally, RNG projects can have payback periods ranging from several years to a decade or more.
 However, a specific financial analysis is needed for each individual project to determine its related payback period.

 Federal grant money is available for Renewable Energy Credits by offsetting traditional natural gas with renewable natural gas.
 The Environmental Protection Agency’s (EPA) RE-Powering Screening Dataset is a public database that estimates the potential for various renewable energy technologies that includes over 80,000 landfills, contaminated lands, and mining sites.
 The number of operational RNG facilities in North America reached 300 in July 2023, up from 30 in 2011.
-There are several programs available to both landfill and ag based facility owners providing project development and financial assistance for the development of RNG projects.
+There are several programs available to both landfill and ag-based facility owners providing project development and financial assistance for the development of RNG projects.

 There is a rate structure to compensate for the added cost to produce the renewable natural gas compared to the market on revenue grade natural gas.
 The benefit is to minimize the methane gas that is a key part of the greenhouse gases.
 Salas O’Brien works with international companies that need a US-based engineering firm to do work.
 Salas O’Brien will work with owners, project developers, and contractors to act as the US-based engineering firm to provide design services and ensure the proposed RNG systems comply with the appropriate local, state, and federal codes.

 The landfill projects described in the table above were added to existing facilities where the methane generated by the landfill previously was incinerated in a flare to reduce overall emissions.
-The biogas is now sent through a series of treatment processes to remove the undesirable components of the gas stream, to produce pipeline-quality renewable natural gas.
+The biogas is now sent through a series of treatment processes to remove the undesirable components of the gas stream to produce pipeline-quality renewable natural gas.
 The facilities are expected to operate with an uptime of approximately 94%, with shutdowns limited to annual maintenance and unexpected outages.
 Each facility is offsetting traditional natural gas CO2 emissions by creation of the RNG which shifts the creation of the CO2 emissions from the landfill flare system to final end users.
 The result of this process provides a useful benefit to the energy content of this captured biogas as opposed to simply incinerating through the flare system.

 How Salas O’Brien can help with RNG solutions